Prem-ium/youtube-analytics-bot/README.md

 ## License
 This repository uses the [BSD 3-Clause “New” or “Revised” License](https://choosealicense.com/licenses/bsd-3-clause/#)
 ## Final Remarks
-Please leave a :star2: if you found this bot helpful!
+Please leave a :star2: if you found this bot useful!
 May your analytics skyrocket up📈